nye17/javelin/README.rst

 To directly derive lags from those sparse light curves is hard with traditional cross-correlation based methods.
-JAVELIN makes it much less formidable, by incorporating the statistical properties of the continuum light curve into the lag determination.
-Thus we need to run a continuum model to determine the DRW parameters of the continuum light curve.
-Fig. 4 shows the posterior distribution of the two DRW parameters of the continuum variability as calculated from JAVELIN,
+JAVELIN makes it much less formidable, by incorporating the statistical properties of the continuum light curve into the lag determination, keeping track of all the correlations of the model, and self-consistently removes the light curve mean.
+The first step is to build a continuum model to determine the DRW parameters of the continuum light curve.
+Fig. 4 shows the posterior distribution of the two DRW parameters of the continuum variability as calculated from JAVELIN using MCMC chains,

 .. figure:: http://bitbucket.org/nye17/javelin/raw/default/examples/figs/mcmc0.png
    :scale: 80%

-   Fig. 4: Posterior distributions of the DRW parameters.
+   Fig. 4: Posterior distributions of the DRW parameters based on fits to the continuum light curve.

 Once we derive the posteriors of the DRW parameters, we then have a pretty good idea of how much the continuum light curves in unobserved epochs should vary relative to observed epochs, i.e., we know how to statistically interpolate the continuum light curve.
-To measure the lag between the continuum and the Ylem light curve, JAVELIN then tries to interpolate the continuum light curve based on the posteriors derived in Fig. 4, and then shift, smooth, and scale each interpolated continuum light curve to compare to the observed Ylem light curve.
+To measure the lag between the continuum and the Ylem light curve, JAVELIN then tries to interpolate the continuum light curve based on the posteriors derived in Fig. 4, and then shifts, smooths, and scales each continuum light curve to compare to the observed Ylem light curve.
-After doing this try-and-err many many time in a MCMC run, JAVELIN finally derives the posterior distribution of the lag t, the tophat width w, and the scale factor s of the emission line, along with updated posteriors for the timescale tau and the amplitude sigma of the continuum, as shown in Fig. 5.
+After doing this many many times in a MCMC run, JAVELIN finally derives the posterior distribution of the lag t, the tophat width w, and the scale factor s of the emission line, along with updated posteriors for the timescale tau and the amplitude sigma of the continuum, as shown in Fig. 5.